 Did someone say food trucks?
 Area 51 Food Truck Encounters Of The Best Kind hosts 16 amazing food trucks from the region serving up great salads, fried chicken, sausages, fish and more!

-Click here to view the full list of #artscape2016 food vendors.
+Click here to view the full list of last year's food vendors.